SupeRuier/awesome-active-learning/subfields/practical_considerations.md

 - Online Adaptive Asymmetric Active Learning for Budgeted Imbalanced Data [2018, SIGKDD]: Different query probability for different labels (according to the current model).
 (17)
 - Active Learning for Improving Decision-Making from Imbalanced Data [2019]
 - Active Learning for Skewed Data Sets [2020, Arxiv]
+- Balancing Exploration and Exploitation: A novel active learner for imbalanced data [2020, KBS]
+- [Identifying Wrongly Predicted Samples: A Method for Active Learning [2020]](https://arxiv.org/pdf/2010.06890.pdf): A type of expected loss reduction strategy.
+Identify wrongly predicted samples by accepting the model prediction and then judging its effect on the generalization error.
+Results are better than other method in imbalanced setting (Not specifically designed for imbalanced setting).

 ## Cost-sensitive case